Pet Wellness in Westminster, CO

 The OFA databases are core to the organization’s objective of establishing control programs to lower the incidence of inherited disease.
 Responsible breeders have an inherent responsibility to breed healthy dogs.
 The OFA databases serve all breeds of dogs and cats, and provide breeders a means to respond to the challenge of improving the genetic health of their breed through better breeding practices.
 The testing methodology and the criteria for evaluating the test results for each database were independently established by veterinary scientists from their respective specialty areas, and the standards used are generally accepted throughout the world.

-Laboratory testing is one of the most important diagnostic tools for both detecting and diagnosing illness in your pets.
-Technological advances have made possible an incredible inventory of in-house tests.
-Arrowhead Animal Hospital, P.C. has extensive lab equipment and trained staff to provide results as quickly as possible.
-Our in-house tests include:
+Laboratory testing is one of the most important diagnostic tools for both detecting and diagnosing illness in pets.
+Our facility has extensive laboratory equipment on-site, in addition to a large array of in-house tests, and a trained team available to provide results and develop a treatment plan as quickly as possible.

 • Pre-anesthetic Panel